 Scenes are visual representations of constructions.
 A construction always has a default representation called the ground scene, but it can have other scenes.
-All scenes of a construction are based on a common construction, the scenes differ only in the collections of objects that are emphasised, made transparent or bleached.
-Figure 37 shows 6 scenes of the same construction.
+All scenes of a configuration are based on the same configuration, the scenes differ only in the collections of objects that are emphasised, made transparent or bleached.
+Figure 37 shows 6 scenes of the same configuration.
 As you can see, an object may be emphasised in one scene, invisible in another, and bleached in yet another.
 (The scenes illustrate a proof that the baselines of the altitudes of a triangle meet at a common point.)